ENGLISH LETTER FREQUENCIES

 Type 4 Proprietary

-PAPER ENGIMA MACHINE
+PAPER ENIGMA MACHINE

 Mike Koss has put together a basic model of the Engima encipherment method using just a sheet a paper.
 You can read more about it here.